-The lone woman in competition here at the Venice Film Festival, Jennifer Kent brings her Tasmanian gothic tale The Nightingale to the Lido, a violent and disturbing revenger tragedy of stark pessimism.
+The lone woman in competition last year at the Venice Film Festival, Jennifer Kent brings her Tasmanian gothic tale The Nightingale, a violent and disturbing revenger tragedy of stark pessimism, to UK cinemas this week.

 “Welcome to the world, boy,” Clare (Aisling Franciosi) tells Billy (Baykali Ganambarr).
 “Full of misery from top to bottom.”
 And Clare should know.
 It’s 1825 and she’s a young Irish mother with a small baby, but also a convict in Van Diemen’s Land, whose fate resides in the hands of the sadistic British officer Lieutenant Hawkins (Sam Claflin).
 She sings her Irish songs of being a nightingale for the ragtag band of alcoholic soldiers, but her life and her family are destroyed one night when Hawkins commits a terrible crime against her family.